OperationSpark/first-website/README.md

 `git push origin master`

 Give it a couple minutes and you should be able to view your website live on the web at http://username.github.io!
-(Where 'username' us your own username.)
+(Where 'username' is your own username.)